Arizona Leisure - Vacation Guide

 The Peaks Ranger District has nearly thirty hiking trails, offering something for everyone from the beginning hiker to the advanced backcountry traveler.

+Hiking the Peaks.
 The most adventurous can tackle Humphreys Trail to the highest point in Arizona.
 This strenuous, 9 mile round trip hike is steep and extremely rocky, particularly in the higher elevations.
 With the altitude change hikers can expect landscape changes as well.
-Beginning in pinecone forests, the climb quickly rises above the treeline to tundra like conditions where it can snow any time of the year.
+Beginning in pinecone forests, the climb quickly rises above the tree line to tundra like conditions where it can snow any time of the year.
 During monsoon season flash floods can race down the mountain or fill the air with crackling lightning.
 Despite nature's challenges, Humphreys Trail remains one of the most heavily traveled in the Peaks.

 Those looking for a more relaxed pace might consider Deer Hill Trail.
 An easy 10 mile round trip, the trail is mostly flat and takes the hiker through both dense forest and vastly open plateaus.
 In fall the dramatic color display of the aspen trees makes this hike a favorite for nature photographers and artists alike.
 Open to hikers, equestrians and mountain bikers, this trail provides one of the most scenic views of the Peaks and nearby Sunset Crater.